Partnerships: transforming your ideas into new products

 The project aims to improve the dependability of a product by using Embedded Test Instrument (ETI) sensors and instruments to enable hierarchical testing of an object or application over its entire lifespan in a secure environment.

-The embedded test solution developed in HADES will consist of embedded test instruments and a test infrastructure based on the IEEE 1687 standard - which defines access and control of embedded instrumentation in semiconductors -, and other I2C/SPI standards.
+The HADES solution will consist of embedded test instruments and a test infrastructure based on the IEEE 1687 standard – which defines access and control of embedded instrumentation in semiconductors – and other I2C/SPI standards.

-- facilitating interactions and control across the value chain of the entire ecosystem of a product (e.g. integrated circuit manufacturers, OEMs, integrators, end-product manufacturers, customers),
+- facilitated interactions and control across the value chain of the entire product ecosystem (e.g. integrated circuit manufacturers, OEMs, integrators, end-product manufacturers, customers)

-Arnaud VIRAZEL - Maître de Conférences- Université de Montpellier : email@example.com
+Contact : Arnaud VIRAZEL – Maître de Conférences, Université de Montpellier: email@example.com

 New applications for the Internet of Things require the storage and calculation of ever-increasing amounts of data in battery-powered systems.

-Emerging technologies such as spintronics and the use of new materials such as graphene or carbon nanotubes offer new possibilities for the design of embedded circuits and systems: integration of heterogeneous and miniaturized components, fast storage of large volumes of data, ultra low power, high performance processing.
+Emerging technologies such as spintronics and the use of new materials such as graphene or carbon nanotubes offer new possibilities for the design of embedded circuits and systems: heterogeneous and miniaturized component integration, fast storage of large volumes of data, ultra-low power, high-performance processing.

-The integration of these new technologies is complex and represents new challenges currently being studied by the teams of the LIRMM Electronics Department within the framework of the European projects H2020 GREAT and CONNECT.
+The integration of these new technologies is complex and generates new challenges, which LIRMM Electronics Department teams currently focus on within the framework of European projects H2020 GREAT and CONNECT.

-Lionel TORRES – Professeur – Université de Montpellier : email@example.com
+Lionel TORRES – Professeur des Universités, Université de Montpellier: email@example.com

-Many technologies aim to provide security bricks that can be used in mobile devices.
-Among the most promising, Trusted Execution Environment (TEE) offers real prospects in IoT, Telecom, e-banking...
+Many technologies aim to provide security bricks for mobile devices.
+Among the most promising, Trusted Execution Environment (TEE) offers exciting prospects in IoT, Telecom, e-banking, etc.

-One of the constraints of the TEE is its close link with the hardware (TrustZone Arm) and some purely "generic" software solutions, such as the WhiteBox crypto (WBC), seem to offer similar security functions.
-The problem is that there is no assessment of the levels of security offered, nor any comparison between these technologies.
+One of the constraints of TEE is its close link with hardware (TrustZone Arm) and purely ‘generic’ software solutions, such as WhiteBox Crypto (WBC), which seem to offer similar security functions.
+The problem is that there currently is no assessment of the levels of security offered, nor any comparison between these technologies.